-For more information dealing with the following Committees and Boards contact Kit Christensen or Dave Ward, ASB Offices or phone 385-1440.
+For more information dealing with the following Committees and Boards, contact Nate Kim or Ron O'Halloran, ASB Offices, or phone 385-1440.

 All-Idaho Week - The All-Idaho Week Committee is responsible for planning Boise State University's participation in the state-wide All-Idaho Week celebration.
+385-1440

 ASBSU Lobbying - The Lobby Committee is responsible for lobbying for the known wishes of the students of BSU before appropriate legislative bodies.
+385-1440

 Election Board - The Election Board is responsible for conducting all student elections and opinion polls as desired by the ASBSU Senate.
+385-1223

 Financial Advisory Board - This board scrutinizes all requests for ASBSU funds, and makes its recommendations to the ASBSU Senate.
-The board is also responsible for establishing policies regarding the sale of tickets for ASBSU-financed events.
+385-1440

-Homecoming/Parents' Day - The Homecoming/Parents' Day Committee is responsible for planning and putting on the activities for the annual Homecoming and Parents' Day.
+Jomecoming/Parents' Day - The Homecoming/Parents' Day Committee is responsible for planning and putting on the activities for the annual Homecoming and Parents' Day.
+385-1223

 International Student - The International Student Committee is responsible for programs that establish means of cultural interaction between students.
+385-1583

 Personnel Selection - The Personnel Selection Committee is responsible for interviewing applicants for all committees and making recommendations to the ASBSU President.
+385-1440

 Public Relations - The Public Relations Board is responsible for the promotion and publicity of all activities of the ASBSU.
+385-1622

 Recreation - The Recreation Board is responsible for developing programs for physical activities.
+385-1223